For Enquiry: 93450 45466

 }

 By declaring a variable as transient, it indicates to the Java serialization mechanism that the variable should be excluded from the serialization process.
-When an object is serialized, the transient variables are not written to the output stream.
+When an object is serialised, the transient variables are not written to the output stream.
 When the object is deserialized, these variables will have their default values, as they were not saved during serialization.

 56. How do you use primitive data types as objects?

 By using their respective wrapper classes, primitive data types like int can be treated as objects.
-For example,The wrapper class for the primitive data type int is integer..
-By using wrapper classes, primitive data types can be treated as objects and various methods can be applied to them, similar to any other object.
+For example, The wrapper class for the primitive data type int is an integer.
+By using wrapper classes, primitive data types can be treated as objects, and various methods can be applied to them, similar to any other object.

 Here’s an example that demonstrates the usage of the Integer wrapper class:

-int number = 10; // primitive data type
+int number =10;// primitive data type

-Integer wrapperNumber = Integer.valueOf(number); // using wrapper class
+Integer wrapperNumber = Integer.valueOf(number);// using wrapper class

 // Applying methods to the wrapper class